kdeldycke/kevin-deldycke-blog/content/posts/wordpress-to-pelican.md

 Basically, that's it.
 You're now free to tweak the configuration and structure of your site.

 The next important step is to migrate our content.
-We can't import as is the XML file WordPress produces.
+We can't import the XML file WordPress produces as is.
 We need to massage some data first.

 During my [Disqus migration](http://kevin.deldycke.com/2013/01/wordpress-disqus-migration/), I had to update the markup of the code blocks.
 Same thing apply here.
 I need to replace occurrences of: